 Pro tip: Talk to your dentist for tips and tricks on how to teach good dental habits to your autistic child or loved one.

-Looking for a dentist to care for your autistic child or loved one?
-Create or sign in to your MySmile® account to find an in-network dentist and review their patient endorsements.
+Are you a Delta Dental member looking for a dentist to care for your loved one?
+Create or sign in to your MySmile® account to search for one near you.
+You can even filter your results by patient endorsements!